Offense

 Advice and Comments

-Defense strategies: As with other drug offenses, counsel should try hard to plead to a non-drug offense (or, if D is likely able to complete it, to PC 1000 pretrial diversion); to simple possession if D can survive that; or to PC 372.5 or PC 32 (with a sentence of 364 days or less – but see PC 32 advice on CIMT risks) ; or to a specific non-federal CS, although this may still be a CIMT.
+Defense strategies: As with other drug offenses, counsel should try hard to plead to a non-drug offense (or, if D is likely able to complete it, to PC 1000 pretrial diversion); to simple possession if D can survive that; or to PC 372.5 or PC 32 (with a sentence of 364 days or less – but see PC 32 advice on CIMT risks); or to a specific non-federal CS, although this may still be a CIMT.
 See discussion at 11377 and at ILRC, How to Defend Immigrants Charged with Drug Offenses, including New PC 372.5 (Jan 2023).
-Also consider alternative pleas such as H&S C 11391, 25189.5, 459, or B&P C 4141 (sale of syringe).
-If none of these are possible, plead up specifically to “offering to” distribute (or sell), 11351 or 11379, which at least is not an AF in immigration proceedings within the Ninth Circuit; see above.
+Also consider alternative pleas such as H&S C 51, 25189.5, 459, or B&P C 4141 (sale of syringe).
+If none of these are possible, plead up specifically to “offering to” distribute (or sell), 11351 or 11379, which at least is not an AF in immigration proceedings within the Ninth Circuit; see above– but if D was not admitted to the US, watch out for LRA Mandatory Detention on burglary.

 Refugee and Asylees: Conviction of a trafficking offense like possession for sale is a ‘particularly serious crime,’ extremely bad for asylees, refugees, and applicants for asylum.
 See 11379 and see § N.17 Immigration Relief Toolkit.